Catulle Mendès: Mendès and The Parnassian Movement

 Catulle Mendès was a prominent figure in the Parnassian movement, known for his precise style and devotion to the aesthetic ideals that this movement established.
 He was deeply aligned with the Parnassians’ emphasis on “art for art’s sake” as well as taking on the role of the movement’s chief publicizer and historian.
 He was able to do this by publishing La Revue fantaisiste in 1861 which published works by Charles Baudelaire and Villiers de L'Isle-Adam, who were prominent Parnassian writers.
 Mendès also founded the literary journal Le Parnasse contemporain in 1866, which was the flagship anthology of the movement and helped popularize many other Parnassian writers.
-His poetry exemplified the movement's proclivity for classical themes and emotional restirant, rejecting the elements of Romanticism.
-He used his influence in the movement to promote its prinicples and style.
+His poetry exemplified the movement's proclivity for classical themes and emotional restraint, rejecting the elements of Romanticism.
+He used his influence in the movement to promote its principles and style.
 Mendès helped define and sustain the Parnassian aesthetic, making him a key figure of the movement and its legacy in French Literature.